-In 1980, 50 billion served by McDonald’s and the trees kept rising toward the heavens.
+In 1980, 50 billion were served by McDonald’s and the trees kept rising toward the heavens.

-In 1990, 80 billion served and you can see the enormous growth of the tree.
+In 1990, 80 billion were served, and you can see the enormous growth of the tree.

 In 1994, McDonald’s reached their 100 billion served mark and stopped counting.

-But to be fair, somewhere around 1995 or so, the tree caught up to that 1 billion it’d missed out on–McDonald’s had reach 1 billion by 1963, two years before it began growing.
+But to be fair, somewhere around 1995 or so, the tree caught up to that 1 billion it’d missed out on–McDonald’s had reached 1 billion by 1963, two years before it began growing.

 Then came the new millennium.

-Then add the spring of 2018 when a branch fell on a car in a parking of a McDonald’s in Mesquite, Texas.
+Then add the spring of 2018 when a branch fell on a car in the parking lot of McDonald’s in Mesquite, Texas.